jackpham1510/notes/fundamentals/fundamentals.md

 **HTTPS**

-HTTPS uses an encryption protocol to encrypt communications.
+Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).

+It is used for secure communication over a computer network, and is widely used on the Internet.

-The protocol is called Transport Layer Security (TLS), although formerly it was known as Secure Sockets Layer (SSL).
+In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).

+The protocol is therefore also referred to as HTTP over TLS, or HTTP over SSL.

 This protocol secures communications by using what’s known as an asymmetric public key infrastructure.